validol-ekb/sharing-backend/README.md

 ```bash
 $ docker run -it --rm --name sharing-backend -p 9999:9999 sharing-backend/sharing-backend
 ```
-After this commands application will start on `0.0.0.0:9999` address.
+After this commands application will start working on `0.0.0.0:9999` address.
 You can check it easily by command
 ```bash
 curl -XGET 'http://localhost:9999/sharings'
 ```